 - Choose to Stay Alert.
 If you don’t feel safe, drink coffee, stay alert, and stay awake.
 You can always sleep on the plane!

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Manila Airport in the form below.